Domestic Violence and Abuse

 Domestic violence and abuse can happen to anyone, yet the problem is often overlooked, excused, or denied.
 This is especially true when the abuse is psychological, rather than physical.
 Noticing and acknowledging the signs of an abusive relationship is the first step to ending it.
 No one should live in fear of the person they love.
 If you recognize yourself or someone you know in the following warning signs and descriptions of abuse, reach out.
 There is help available.

-Understanding domestic violence and abuse
+How should domestic violence and abuse be understood?

 When people think of domestic abuse, they often focus on domestic violence.
 But domestic abuse occurs whenever one person in an intimate relationship or marriage tries to dominate and control the other person.